thruthesky/flutterflow_libraries/docs/comment.md

 It offers a complete set of UI/UX widgets and logics for managing comments including but not limited to CRUD, file uploading, likes, and much more.

+## Overview

+- It is best to use the SliverListView as it can get the comments little by little as user scrolls the screen up and down.
+  - We can custom code it but it's not easy to provides a custom ui customization.
+    - Until we find a way, we simply get all comments of the comments of the data and display it in list view.

 ## Terms

 - `Root`: An object that the comments belong to.
 It can be a user, photo, product item, blog/post, or whatever.
 - `First level comments`: are comments created directly under a Root.